DanPearce/CI_PP2_Coding_Challenge_Quiz/README.md

 The features of this website are all combined to create a fully functioning quiz with added sounds and colours to create an interactive experience for all.

 ### Header
 At the top of the webpage the header is prominent and gives the consumer a welcome message and underneath details the use of the current page that they are on.
-The header is changed depending on which page they are currently on and this allows the user to understand what each page does.
+The header is changed depending on which page they are currently on, and this allows the user to understand what each page does.
 <details><summary>Header Index Page</summary>
 <img src="docs/features/feature-header.png">
 </details>